DMCC announces 21% rise in Colombian companies in 2024

 PHOTO

+- DMCC and the Bogota Chamber of Commerce sign MoU, strengthening ties between DMCC and Colombia

+- The partnership will see both parties expand bilateral business through targeted support and events promotion

-Dubai Multi Commodities Centre (DMCC) has announced a 21% rise in the number of companies joining from Colombia since the start of the year.
+- DMCC has announced a 21% rise in Colombian companies joining its business district since the start of the year

+- DMCC hosts roadshows in Bogota and Medellin attended by over 400 Colombian business leaders to boost UAE-Colombia trade following the signing of historic UAE-Colombia trade deal

 Both announcements were made as DMCC successfully concluded its Made For Trade Live (MFTL) roadshow in Colombia, marking its third visit in as many years.
 With a focus on coffee, precious stones and technology, DMCC visited the Colombian capital Bogota and the neighbouring city of Medellin, highlighting opportunities for Colombian businesses to expand their operations globally through Dubai.